Megaparsec tutorial

 Use of the

-function that causes parser to fail reporting an arbitraryString
+failfunction that causes parser to fail reporting an arbitraryString. -

 Indentation-related issues which we have seen in a previous section.
 Since we provide tools for working with indentation-sensitive grammars out-of-the-box, we need a way to store well-typed information about problems with indentation.